Responsibilities of requesting and supplying libraries ILDS good practice guidelines

 Do not:

-• Make requests that would infringe copyright if supplied.
-If a declaration is required for the copy being requested, it is your responsibility to obtain this.
-Unless you know that the copy will be supplied under the terms of the CLA Licence, it is safest to assume that a declaration is required.
+• make requests that would infringe copyright if supplied; if a declaration is required for the copy being requested, it is your responsibility to obtain this

 Do: